How Much Credit Card Debt is Too Much?

 1. Use the Credit Card Debt Calculator to see how long it would take to eliminate each credit card debt you have.
 Assess both minimum payments and what you can comfortably afford to pay.

-1. Keep in mind that as you focus money to reduce one debt, you need to maintain minimum payments on the others.
+1. Remember that as you focus money on reducing one debt, you need to maintain minimum payments on the others.

 2. If you can’t make a plan to eliminate your debt within 5 years, then move on to Step 2.